top of page

 The 10 Step Action Plan To Create Your Dream Life

 You don't have to wait to live the life you want.
-In fact, the 'good life' - the one you dream about - is closer than you think.
-In a few steps, you can be building exactly what that looks like, on a foundation that lasts.
+In fact, the "good life" – the one you dream about – is closer than you think.
+In just a few steps, you can start building exactly what that looks like, on a foundation that lasts.

 Step 1: Hold Your Vision

-It's up to you to achieve success, and you need to hold a vision of what it means to do so.
-Every day we're faced with options, some big and some small.
-These choices matter, shaping the course of the rest of our lives.
+It's up to you to achieve success, and you need to hold a vision of what that success looks like.
+Every day, we’re faced with choices—some big, some small.
+These decisions matter, shaping the course of the rest of our lives.

-These questions dive into what fulfills us the most: our passions and core values.
-As the days go by and we pursue our goals, make sure that they are in alignment with your vision.
-Every action that you make, step that you take, brings you closer or takes you further from achieving success and reaching your goals.
-That you're reading this, says that you're an action taker!
+These questions delve into what fulfills us most: our passions and core values.
+As the days go by and we pursue our goals, make sure they are in alignment with your vision.
+Every action you take, every step you make, either brings you closer to or takes you further from achieving success.
+That you're reading this shows that you’re an action-taker!

 Step 2: Know Your Values

 Values dictate our ethics.
 Our interpretation of what is important in life defines our moral compass.
 This compass is what keeps us on track as we explore this amazing life.
 Strengthening our ethics means being honest with ourselves about the difference between right and wrong, and what is most important to us.
-Only you can define what this means to you, but it is important that you do so.
-Values are established at a young age, when we are forming our world view.
+Only you can define what this means, but it is important that you do so.
+Values are established at a young age, when we are forming our worldview.
 We learn the difference between right and wrong through the experiences that shape us.
-Today, check in with yourself to see if the actions you are taking and the things you are involved in, are true to your values and ethics.
-If the answer is anything but 100%, it's time to make a change
+Today, check in with yourself to see if the actions you are taking and the things you are involved in are true to your values and ethics.
+If the answer is anything but 100%, it’s time to make a change.

 Step 3: Analyze Your Goals